ArchWizard56/restful-banking-database/API.md

 {"Username":"foo","Number":"25531","CcBal":0,"DcBal":0,"ArBal":0}
 ```
 ### Transfer (POST /transfer)
 Activated on authorized `POST` to `/transfer`.
 It requres an authorization header containing a valid token which should take the form: `Authorization: Bearer <token>`.
 It also requires a transfer encoded in the body.
-The transfer takes the form of JSON with the following parameters: `fromaccount` with the value of a string tencoding the account number that the balance will be transfered from; `toaccount` with a string encoding the account receiving the transfer; `amount` with a non-negative integer representing the amount to transfer between the accounts; and `type` which encodes a string which represents which kind of balance to transfer which is either `"ArBal"`,`"CcBal"`, or `"DcBal"`.
+The transfer takes the form of JSON with the following parameters: `fromaccount` with the value of a string encoding the account number that the balance will be transfered from; `toaccount` with a string encoding the account receiving the transfer; `amount` with a non-negative integer representing the amount to transfer between the accounts; and `type` which encodes a string which represents which kind of balance to transfer which is either `"ArBal"`,`"CcBal"`, or `"DcBal"`.
 In sum, it should look like this:
 ```json
 {
   "fromaccount": "<account number to transfer from>",